W-Dart/Spotify-Matcher/README.md

 # Spotify-Matcher
 React app that compares two users Spotify data.
-Go to the Master branch for code under the top left tab.
+Exit the main branch and go to the Master branch for code under the top left tab.